The-Grand-Combination/The-Grand-Combo/README.md

 Our Direct Immigration submod adds two new buildings working as province selection buttons.
 These buttons, along with decisions enabled through Options decisions, can be used to move pops around where you want them.

-With it, it's possible to influence migration with ease to adjust the country's population in whatever way the player sees fit, making it possible to deeply shape the country's demography.
+With it, it's possible to influence migration with ease to adjust the country's population in whatever way the player sees fit, making it feasible to deeply shape the country's demography.

 <br clear="right"/>